Chapter 6 : Confusing Clues

 So what do you say to someone who's been mad at you for the last week?

-"I'm sorry I didn't show up the other day."
-I mumbled, not sitting down.
+"I'm sorry I didn't show up the other day," I muttered, not sitting down.
 I looked towards the floor.

 "Hannah, it's alright, I already forgave you.
-Please come sit."
+Please come and sit."
 Scorpius begged, patting the seat again.
-I sat, and he grabbed my hand.
-His hands were always so cold, but it felt nice just the same.
+I sat and he grabbed my hand.
+His hands were always so cold, but it felt nice since I was sweating borderline profusely.
 He leaned over, and we snogged for a while before I backed off, and sighed.

 "It's... hard to explain, Hannah.
 I missed you, but I told her I'd write.
-She suggested we see each other, and it sort of happened." he said, turning and looking towards the fire.
+We were both Prefects, and friends.
+She suggested we see each other, and it sort of happened," he said, turning and looking towards the fire.
 "She's such a nice person; I do feel bad about this.
 It's just; I've liked you for such a long time, Hannah."

 I blinked a few times in order to register what he was saying.
 "Well, why did you never say anything until after you were dating Rose?"
 I asked.